-1. Organization and Autonomy
+1. Organization of Churches

-- Modern Denominations: Many denominations today are structured with overarching governing bodies or councils that oversee multiple congregations.
+- Modern Churches: Many denominations today are structured with overarching governing bodies or councils that oversee multiple congregations.
 This can create a centralized authority that influences doctrine, practices, and decisions.
 Examples include the hierarchical structures in the Roman Papal church, with the Pope and bishops, and Protestant denominations with presbyteries or synods.

 2. Leadership and Shepherding

-- Modern Denominations: Many denominations incorporate a variety of worship styles and liturgies.
+- Modern Churches: Many denominations incorporate a variety of worship styles and liturgies.
 Some include musical instruments, choirs, and intricate rituals not explicitly detailed in the New Testament.
 Liturgical churches, like Roman Papal and Eastern Orthodox, follow a structured format with elements such as incense, vestments, and prayers to saints, which differ from the simple practices of the early church.

 4. Doctrine and Teaching